Residential school records needed to answer 'hard questions': special interlocutor

 A 4,000-page report released by the National Truth and Reconciliation Commission in 2015 detailed harsh mistreatment at the schools, including emotional, physical and sexual abuse of children, and at least 4,100 deaths at the institutions.

-Murray says the number of children who died will likely never be known in full.
+Murray said the number of children who died will likely never be known in full.

 This report by The Canadian Press was first published Jan.
 17, 2023.